OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 **/test/compile** – Tests that run in the compiler.
 Most of these will be tests that pass if they fail to compile.
 For example, some tests will purposefully define template parameters that will cause static_asserts to fail.
 Tests that pass if they do compile are less interesting here since such happy paths are normally covered by unit-tests.

-**/test/linux** - Tests that run on Linux/SocketCAN.
-This are provided partially as examples and partially to prove the library functions on a real platform.
+**/test/linux** - Tests that run on SocketCAN/Linux.
+These are provided partially as examples and partially to prove the library functions on a real platform.

 ### Test Environments